Zhang Qingpeng

-Zhang Qingpeng (born March 28, 1981 in Fushun, Liaoning) is a former Chinese professional basketball player who played as a point guard for the Beijing Shougang Ducks in the CBA.
+Zhang Qingpeng (born March 28, 1981, in Fushun, Liaoning) is a Chinese former professional basketball player who played as a point guard for the Beijing Shougang Ducks in the CBA.
 He also played for the Liaoning Dinosaurs and the Xinjiang Flying Tigers in the Chinese Basketball Association.

-Chinese national team

 He played as a point guard for the China men's national basketball team at the 2008 Olympics in Beijing.